BroMarduk/ptmenu/README.md

 + <b>sudo python tftmenu-example2.py</b>

-  Advanced Menu Example - Demonstrates a majority of the features of the menu
+  Advanced Menu Example - Demonstrates a majority of the features of the menu, including the hard buttons on some of the Adafruit displays

 + <b>sudo python tftmenu-example3.py</b>